jrpool/jsonresume-theme-a11y/README.md

 If you want to create a résumé in the `jsonresume` format, you can:

 - Use the `resume init` command to generate a starter source file.
-- Name the source file `resume.json` and keep it in the `resume-cli` directory where this README file is located.
+- Name the source file `resume.json` and keep it in the `resume-cli` directory.
 - Edit the source file so it contains the information you want.

 Alternatively, you can use any editor to create a source file in the format dictated by the [`jsonresume` schema](https://jsonresume.org/schema/).